In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Failure to file all returns can result in your account being forfeited by the SCSOS.

-South Carolina Corporation dissolution requires the filing of Articles of Dissolution with the SC Secretary of State Office (SCSOS).
-Instructions for dissolution, merging, or authorization for withdrawal are available from the SCSOS at (803) 734-2158 or
+Instructions for dissolution, merging, or authorization for withdrawal are available from the SCSOS

 Yes, an LLC must file a CL-1 when they elect to be treated as a corporation for tax purposes.

-An LLC must file a Form SC1120 or SC1120S when they elect to be treated as a corporation for tax purposes.
+An LLC must file an SC1120 or SC1120S when they elect to be treated as a corporation for tax purposes.